Toytiny/RadarNet-pytorch/README.md

 └── v1.0-test/
 ```

-I highly recommended you to first test the code on the mini set and formally train the model on the trainval set.
+It is highly recommended to first test the code on the **mini** set before formally training the model on the **trainval** set.

-After organizing the dataset, you should first run the .src/tools/convert_nuScenes.py to load and process the data you need.
-You must modify the data path, and choose the splits you need in the file.
-The file extracts the voxel representations of lidar and radar, the radar target, as well as the annotations, and save them is the dataset root path.
-Please note that, the max value of NUM_SWEEPS_LIDAR is 10, while the max value of NUM_SWEEPS_RADAR is 6.
-These two variables control the number of sweeps of lidar (radar) in a sample.
-If you want to improve the weight of radar in the detection, you may set the NUM_SWEEPS_LIDAR to 1 (highly-recommended).
-In the experiments of the original paper, they set 10 and 6 for NUM_SWEEPS_LIDAR and NUM_SWEEPS_RADAR, however, it has a very slow speed.
-Note that, you may need over 300G space to store all prepared data of the training set.
+After organizing the dataset, follow these steps:

+1. Run the script at `src/tools/convert_nuScenes.py` to load and preprocess the required data.
+   - Modify the dataset path and specify the splits you need in the script.
+   - The script will extract the following:
+     - Voxel representations of lidar and radar
+     - Radar targets
+     - Annotations
+   - The processed data will be saved in the dataset root directory.

+2. **Important Parameters**:
+   - `NUM_SWEEPS_LIDAR` (Maximum: 10) and `NUM_SWEEPS_RADAR` (Maximum: 6) control the number of lidar and radar sweeps per sample.
+   - To increase the influence of radar in detection, set `NUM_SWEEPS_LIDAR` to **1** (highly recommended).
+   - In the original paper, these values were set to `10` and `6`, respectively, which significantly slows processing.

+3. Ensure you have at least **300 GB** of disk space to store the fully prepared training data.

+---

-## Model training
+## Model Training

-You can train the model with the main.py file.
-You should first modify the variable num_chan according to how many sweeps of point cloud you use.
-For example, if your NUM_SWEEPS_LIDAR is 3, and NUM_SWEEPS_RADAR is 6, the num_chan=3*height_range/res_height+6. (height_range and res_height are two values in convert_nuScenes.py)

-Then you should modify the data_path and the base_path which is the place you save the training result.
-If you want to resume the training and load the checkpoint to continue the training, please set the load_checkpoint to True.
-Some variables, like the batch_size, device, learning rate and its decay can be modified in this file.
-Other variables, like the epoch number, train_split, used in the file can be set in the opts.py file.
+You can train the model using the `main.py` file.
+Follow these steps:

+1. **Modify `num_chan`**:
+   - This depends on the number of point cloud sweeps you use:
+     ```
+     num_chan = (NUM_SWEEPS_LIDAR * height_range / res_height) + NUM_SWEEPS_RADAR
+     ```
+   - `height_range` and `res_height` are defined in `convert_nuScenes.py`.

+2. **Set Paths**:
+   - Update `data_path` with the dataset directory.
+   - Update `base_path` with the directory where you want to save training results.

+3. **Resume Training**:
+   - To resume training from a checkpoint, set `load_checkpoint = True`.

+4. **Adjust Parameters**:
+   - Variables like `batch_size`, `device`, learning rate, and its decay can be modified in `main.py`.
+   - Epoch numbers, train splits, and other options can be configured in `opts.py`.

+5. **Validation**:
-If you want to validate the model on the validation set after each epoch, please delete the comments in the bottom of the main function.
+   - To validate the model on the validation set after each epoch, uncomment the relevant lines at the bottom of the main function.

+---

-## Model Test
+## Model Testing

-Before model test, you should use the ./src/tools/visualize_result.py to the save the bev figures of the lidar data for visualiazation.
-Then you could run the test.py to test the model you trained on the dataset you need, the visualization of the test results in save in the "res_path".
+1. Before testing, use `src/tools/visualize_result.py` to save BEV figures of lidar data for visualization.
+2. Run `test.py` to test the trained model on your dataset.
+3. Test results and visualizations will be saved in the directory specified by `res_path`.

+---

 ## Data Analysis

-You could use the img2video.py to convert the visualization results to video.
-You could also use the plot loss to get the curve of the training loss and AP curve.
+1. Use `img2video.py` to convert visualization results into video format.
+2. Use `plot_loss.py` to generate training loss curves and AP (Average Precision) curves.

+---

-## Note
+## Notes

-This repository is a rough version for the overall project.
-If you want to add other functions to it, you can write the code by yourself.
+This repository provides a rough implementation of the overall project.
+If you wish to extend its functionality, you are encouraged to implement additional features as needed.